Click here to see the AABE Virginia Chapter organization chart.

 The Nomination Committee is comprised of members who are appointed by the Chapter Presidentno later than the regular chapter meeting in August, with the Chair to be selected by the members of the Committee.
 The duties of this committee include:

-The Webmaster Committee is responsible for maintaining the AABE – Virginia Chapter website and receiving all suggestions for amendments to the webpages of the Chapter, preparing them in proper form and submitting them for approval by the National Technical Development Committee.
+The Communications Committee is responsible for maintaining the AABE – Virginia Chapter website and receiving all suggestions for amendments to the webpages of the Chapter, preparing them in proper form and submitting them for approval by the National Technical Development Committee.